-Cash used in financing activities during the first quarter of fiscal 2018 decreased by \$82.1 million to \$1.1 million from \$83.2 million in the first quarter of fiscal 2017.
-Cash used in financing activities in the first quarter of fiscal 2018 was for share repurchases related to taxes for share-based awards.
-Cash used in financing activities in the first quarter of fiscal 2017 primarily related to \$75.0 million in debt repayments and \$10.7 million of repurchases of our common shares under the Board of Directors approved share repurchase program.
+Cash used in financing activities during the first half of fiscal 2018 decreased by \$16.1 million to \$91.7 million from \$107.8 million in the first half of fiscal 2017.
+Cash used in financing activities in the first half of fiscal 2018 primarily related to \$90.5 million of repurchases of our common shares under the share repurchase program approved by the Board of Directors in February 2015.
+Cash used in financing activities in the first half of repurchases of our common shares under the share repurchase program approved by the Board of Directors of repurchases of our common shares under the share repurchase program approved by the Board of Directors in February 2015.
+Cash used in financing activities in the first half of fiscal 2017 primarily related to \$100.0 million in debt repayments and \$10.7 million of repurchases of our common shares under the share repurchase program approved by the Board of Directors in February 2015.